cara-tm/pat_article_social/help.md

 >
 >    **image**: String (optional).
 Only in use for Pinterest links (Twitter & facebook use Open Graph meta tags instead).
 It can be a TXP form suitable for example with watermark solution.
 Default: the current article image.
 >
 >    **fallback**: Boolean (optional).
 Choose to display the social website first letter as a fallback for browsers which do not support SVG format.
-Default: 1 (true), show firt letters.
+Default: 1 (true), show first letters.

 Notice: Default color icons are black.
 See below how to change it.
 See below how to change it.
 For counting, you need to create a /cache directory into the root of your website.